Gustan13/Baele-Cypher/README.md

 # Beale-Cypher Introduction

 A program that cyphers and decyphers messages according to the Beale Cypher method.
-This program was written in
+This program was written in:

 [![My Skills](https://skillicons.dev/icons?i=c)](https://skillicons.dev)